qor/wildcard_router/README.md

 # WildcardRouter

-WildcardRouter is component that used to handle wildcard routers.
+WildcardRouter is component that used to handle dynamic routing.

-You could choose wildcard_router to satisfy below scenario:
+You could use wildcard_router to satisfy below scenario:

-* You have a Module A that could
+* You have a Module `Page` that handle requests based on saved page URL
-  - Store a record with URL and Content
-  - Have handle and will return content if the URL match one of the records' URL
-* You have a Module B have same behaviour as Module A
+* You have another Module `FAQ` also handle requests based on saved page URL

-Using wildcard_router will help you choose correct handler.
+* Those URLs could be any things, with no rule

 [![GoDoc](https://godoc.org/github.com/qor/wildcard_router?status.svg)](https://godoc.org/github.com/qor/wildcard_router)